Made with an infused dandelion oil to soothe irritated skin, these homemade lotion bars are a convenient, non-messy way to moisturize your skin.

 What is a lotion bar?

 A lotion bar is a type of solid lotion that is formed into bars for easy handling.
 The idea is to make something that almost resembles a small bar of soap, but it’s really a nice, solid lotion that melts into your skin.

-Lotion bars are formulated in a way that they are solid at room temperature, but that will begin to melt when warmed with body heat.
-They can be used at any time, but an ideal time is right after showering when your skin is normally warmer and ready for absorbing the oils in the lotion bar.
+Lotion bars are formulated so that they are solid at room temperature but will melt when warmed with body heat.
+They can be used at any time, but an ideal time is right after showering when your skin is normally warmer and ready to absorb the oils.

 You can first warm the bar in your hands a bit, and then rub the melting bar over your dry skin.
 It should absorb into your skin to help soothe and protect it.

-Dandelions are a wonderful plant for dry or cracked skin, including eczema.
-The flowers are high in vitamins A, B6, C, and K to help the skin.
-They also have magnesium, calcium, potassium, and phosphorus to help nourish the skin.
-By infusing the dandelion flowers with a carrier oil, you get the benefits of dandelions without actually using them in the recipe for a smooth solid lotion bar.
+Not just a weed, dandelions are a wonderful plant for dry or cracked skin, including eczema.
+The flowers are high in vitamins A, C, D, B, and E. They are also one of the richest sources of beta carotene and contain magnesium, calcium, potassium, and phosphorus to help nourish the skin.
+By infusing the dandelion flowers with a carrier oil, you get the benefits of dandelions without actually using the plant material.
+This allows you to obtain a clean, smooth lotion bar.

-After two weeks, strain the oil through cheesecloth.
+After two weeks, strain the oil through a cheesecloth.
 Discard the flowers.
-You are left with a beautiful golden colored carrier oil that can be used in several different DIY recipes.
+You are left with a beautiful golden-colored carrier oil that can be used in many different DIY recipes.

 What carrier oil should you use?

 You can use any liquid carrier oil.
-Avoid using coconut oil because it is solid at room temperature when temperatures are below 76ºC/24ºC.
-I used avocado oil because it’s my favorite oil for dry skin.
-You can even use two oils if you want the benefits of each oil.
+Avoid using coconut oil if making this in the winter because it is solid at room temperature when temperatures are below 76ºC/24ºC.
+I used avocado oil because it’s great for dry skin.
+Jojoba oil is another stable oil that would be a great choice.
+You can also use a combination of oils if you want the benefits of each oil.